quang-kien-vo/giraffe/README.md

 ---
 Notes:
-* Right now most of the usable code is in lib/graph.rb
 * Working example is spec/graph_spec.rb which outputs to output folder
 * graph/ folder contains experiments with different graph algorithms I was using to test but may not necessarily be used in the final framework.
-* lib/node.rb currently is not being used

 ## TODO:
 ### Necessary